Posted June 6, 2017

 Currently, only 4 percent of employers assist employees in repaying student loans, making it an excellent benefit for employee recruitment and retention.
 Ameritas offers a student-debt repayment program called BenefitEd, through its joint-venture with Nelnet.
 With BenefitEd, employers can customize the program to employees’ needs, such as payments toward student- loan debt or, for employees without student loans, payments to a 529 college savings plan.

-Employees value medical insurance along with dental, ortho, vision, LASIK and hearing coverage.
-They also are interested in newer voluntary benefits that help them address other concerns in their lives, such as:
+Voluntary plans also are important to regular employees.
+They value medical insurance along with dental, ortho, vision, LASIK and hearing coverage, along with newer voluntary benefits that help them address other concerns in their lives, such as:

 - Identification theft protection